Thesis

 Over time, growing data teams tend towards SQL sprawl - duplicative, hard to follow, brittle adhoc scripts and pipelines - which are critical to the company.
 Fortune 500 companies spend millions of dollars trying to reverse engineer the original intent of SQL to document dataflow or lineage, or to refactor business logic when moving to a new database.

-How Trilogy solves this
+How Trilogy Solves This

 Trilogy separates declared conceptual manipulation (ex: [Profit] = [Revenue] - [Cost]) from the database that stores columns and runs queries.
 This semantic layer